 Somerdale is a somewhat small borough located in the state of New Jersey.
 With a population of 5,460 people and three constituent neighborhoods, Somerdale is the 312th largest community in New Jersey.

-In Somerdale, a lot of people use the train to get to work every day though Somerdale is a relatively small borough.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+In Somerdale, a lot of people use the subway to get to work every day though Somerdale is a relatively small borough.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-Somerdale is a very ethnically-diverse borough.
+Somerdale is an extremely ethnically-diverse borough.
 The people who call Somerdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Somerdale include Irish, German, English, and Polish.

 The most common language spoken in Somerdale is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Vietnamese.